-Title of Report: Investing in our Commercial Asset Portfolio Report No: EXEMPTION R CAB/JT/18/0 Report to and dates: Joint Executive (Cabinet) Committee 11 December 2018 St Edmundsbury Council 18 December 2018 Portfolio holder: Councillor John Griffiths Leader of St Edmundsbury Borough Council Tel: 07958700434 Email: john.griffiths@stedsbc.gov.uk Lead officer: Ian Gallin Chief Executive Tel: 01284 757009 Email: ian.gallin@westsuffolk.gov.uk Purpose of report: To advise Council of the opportunity to acquire a commercial property investment in Haverhill using the £40m Investing in Growth Fund and to seek Council approval to purchase the property.
-Recommendation: It is RECOMMENDED that the Joint Executive (Cabinet) Committee recommends to St Edmundsbury Borough Council: (1) To approve the proposal to purchase the property at 33-35 High Street, Haverhill for a sum of £365,000 (Three Hundred and Sixty Five Thousand Pounds) excluding VAT, fees and Stamp Duty Land Tax, to be funded from the Investing in the Growth Agenda Fund. apital budget of £376,400 lable to facilitate the
+Title of Report: Investing in our Commercial Asset Portfolio Report No: EXEMPTION R CAB/JT/18/0 Report to and dates: Joint Executive (Cabinet) Committee 11 December 2018 St Edmundsbury Council 18 December 2018 Portfolio holder: Councillor John Griffiths Leader of St Edmundsbury Borough Council Tel: 07958700434 Lead officer: Email: john.griffiths@stedsbc.gov.ukIan GallinChief ExecutiveTel: 01284 757009Email: ian.gallin@westsuffolk.gov.uk Purpose of report: £40m Investing in Growt estment in Haverhill using the h Fund and to seek Council Recommendation: £40m Investing in Growth Fund and to seek Council approval to purchase the property.
+It is RECOMMENDED that the Joint Executive (Cabinet) Committee recommends to St Edmundsbury Borough Council: (1) To approve the proposal to purchase the property at 33-35 High Street, Haverhill for a sum of £365,000 (Three Hundred and Sixty Five Thousand Pounds) excluding VAT, fees and Stamp Duty Land Tax, to be funded from the Investing in the Growth Agenda Fund. apital budget of £376,400 lable to facilitate the

-Ĺ and Ta e, including fees and Stamp Duty x, to be funded from the Investing rowth Agenda Fund; and (3) To fund the options due diligence costs of £20,000 and the holding costs associated with the purchase at (1) above, and as detailed in paragraph 3.7 of Report No: CAB/JT/18/058, from the Strategic Priorities and Medium Term Financial Strategy Reserve.
+Ĺ and Ta e, including fees and Stamp Duty x, to be funded from the Investing rowth Agenda Fund; and E V d C To fund the options due diligence costs of £20,000 and the holding costs associated with the purchase at (1) above, and as detailed in paragraph 3.7 of Report No: CAB/JT/18/058, from the Strategic Priorities and Medium Term Financial Strategy Reserve.
 (4) To note that a further report, detailing options for the site will be submitted.
 (5) To note that should the purchase be made, the Council's Section 151 Officer will make the necessary changes to the Council's prudential indicators as a result of Recommendation (2) above.
-Key Decision: Is this a Key Decision and, if so, under which (Check the appropriate definition? box and delete all those Yes, it is a Key Decision - □ that do not apply.)
-No, it is not a Key Decision - ⊠ The decisions made as a result o of this r eport will usually be published within Decisions Plan and has been published via a General Exception n Notice.
-Consultation: Alternative option(s): The Council does not purchase this proper investment and does not deliver strategi improvements and or take the opportuni potentially provide additional residential ment and does not deliver strategic vements and or take the opportunity to ially provide additional residential accommodation within Haverhill town centre.
-Implications: 1 : tion = 2 Van Ma Ma Are there any financial implications?
-If yes, please give details CIONS?
-Yes ⋈ No □ • A capital budget of £376,400 would be funded from the Council's Investing in our Growth Agenda Fund Are there any staffing implications?
-If yes, please give details ons?
-Yes □ No ⊠ Are there any ICT imp yes, please give details If Yes □ No ⊠ Are there any legal ar - = Yes ⊠ No □ implications?
-If yes, pl ease give If a purchase is approved, the details Legal Team will be instructed to take forward the conveyancing and undertake due diligence.
+Key Decision: Is this a Key Decision and, if so, under which (Check the appropriate definitio box and delete all those that do not apply.) - • Decision - 🗆 ey Decision -  is included eport will usually be published within Decisions Plan and has been published Consultation: Alternative option(s ): investr improv potent nuncil does not purchase this property ment and does not deliver strategic rements and or take the opportunity to ially provide additional residential modation within Haverhill town centre.
+Implications: Are there any financial implications?
+If yes, please give details cions?
+Yes ⊠ No □ A capital budget of £376,400 would be funded from the Council's Investing in our Growth Agenda Fund Are there any staffing If yes, please give det ails Yes 🗆 No 🖂 Are there any ICT imp yes, please give detail If Yes □ No ⊠ Are there any legal and/or policy implications?
+If yes, please give details - Yes ⊠ No □ If a purchase is approved, the Legal Team will be instructed to take forward the conveyancing and undertake due diligence.